-The exit is a DLL.
-To ensure that it can be loaded when required, specify the full path name in the DEFINE CHANNEL command, or if you are using Version 5.1, enter the path name in the ExitPath stanza of the QM.INI file.
+The exit is a DLL that must be written in C. To ensure that it can be loaded when required, specify the full path name in the DEFINE CHANNEL command, or if you are using Version 5.1, enter the path name in the ExitPath stanza of the QM.INI file.
 The value in the ExitPath stanza of the QM.INI file defaults to c:\mqm\exits.
 You can change this value in QM.INI or you can override it by specifying a full path name on the DEFINE CHANNEL command.

 Define a dummy MQStart() routine in the exit and specify MQStart as the entry point in the shared library.
-Figure 121 shows how to set up entry to your program:
+Figure 127 on page 537 shows how to set up entry to your program:

-Figure 121.
+Figure 127.
 Sample source code for a channel exit on OS/2

-Figure 122 shows a sample definition file that gives the entry point to the exit program.
+Figure 128 shows a sample definition file that gives the entry point to the exit program.

-''' LIBRARY csqos2it INITINSTANCE TERMINSTANCE
+LIBRARY csqos2it INITINSTANCE TERMINSTANCE